WLCG-AuthZ-WG/hackathon/README.md

 The WLCG storage area authorization at SEs configured as follows:

 - WLCG JWT profile capability-based authorization enabled
-  - AuthZ will be based on the `storage.*` scopes in the token
+  - AuthZ will be based on the `storage.*` scopes in the token, e.g. a token with the `storage.modify:/` issued by the WLCG token issuer will grant write access on the whole storage area.
 - Read-only access (i.e., the ability to list directory contents and read files) to all members of the WLCG VO, i.e.:
   - all clients presenting a valid VOMS proxy for the WLCG VO